scrtlabs/protocol/_sources/SubsystemArchitecture.rst.txt

 `On SGX <AboutThisRelease.html#on-sgx>`__).

-The attestation protocol of Enigma is adapted from the Remote Attestation Protocol of Intel [6]_; a protocol Intel developed for establishing a secure stateful channel between two parties: an Enclave and a Service Provider.
-The Remote Attestation protocol of SGX is described in the SGX Attestation Process document [7]_.
-Technically speaking, we stripped down the higher level API provided by Intel, in methods *msg0* to *msg4* (from the diagram below), and only used the things that we need to offer the guarantees stated above.
+The attestation protocol of Enigma is adapted from the Remote Attestation Protocol of Intel; a protocol Intel developed for establishing a secure stateful channel between two parties: an Enclave and a Service Provider.
+The Remote Attestation protocol of SGX is described in this `SGX Attestation Process document <https://courses.cs.ut.ee/MTAT.07.022/2017_spring/uploads/Main/hiie-report-s16-17.pdf>`__.
+We adapt the higher level API provided by Intel and only use the things that we need to offer the guarantees stated above.

 Because this proof is the key premise that guarantees privacy and